cstuart1609/Space-Missions-EDA/README.md

 ----
 # Bonus EDA and Data Commentary

-I thought it might also be interesting to understand the distribution of launches globally and further, how this has trended over time.
-Within my visualisation stage, I shall hopefully create a heatmap to show location data, as well as slicer/sliders to show time trends on a map.
+I thought it might also be interesting to understand the distribution of launches globally and also how it has trended over time.
+Within my visualisation stage, I shall hopefully create a heatmap to show location data, as well as slicers and sliders to show time trends on a map.
 For places like Kazakhstan, I could map mission data in its own graph to show if the breakup of the USSR impacted launch frequency for example.

-The data I will need for this stage will include Launch Country (parsed from Launch Site), Year and also mission count.
+The data I will need for this stage will include 'Launch Country' (parsed from Launch Site), Year and also mission count.
 Before extraction of Launch Country, the result is very noisy with long strings of launchpad designations, launch complexes and subregions.
 I need to tweak the Location row.
-As opposed to standardised text strings like EmployeeId etc., I am unable to use the substr function as there is no consistent start to Country name within each string.
+As opposed to standardised text strings like employeeid etc., I am unable to use the **substr** function as there is no consistent start to Country name within each string.
 I must use the final delimiter.

 ![image](https://github.com/user-attachments/assets/f20cbbd0-0b02-42fe-9fef-734664c80198)

 As I am using SQLite in this project, it is slightly more difficult to perform this function than in PostgreSQL where I could simply use a **SPLIT_PART** function to categorically split by delimiter.
-In fact, after attempting a number of work arounds, my version of DB Browser for SQLite does not support **REVERSE** or negative indexing of **INSTR** functions.
-As a result, I made the decision to return to the ETL stage and delimit within Power Query and create a new missions table variant which puts a greater focus to location.
+In fact, after attempting a number of workarounds, my version of DB Browser for SQLite does not support **REVERSE** or negative indexing of **INSTR** functions.
+As a result, I made the decision to return to the ETL stage and delimit within Power Query and create a new missions table variant which puts a greater focus on location.
 I will add this new table to the database as space_locations.

 During this additional ETL process, I uncovered some unique historical nuances in the dataset.
-Specifically, there were 318 missions listed as launched from "France."
+Specifically, 318 missions were listed as being launched from "France."
 However, none of these launches actually occurred on the French mainland; instead, 4 were conducted from Algeria, and 314 from French Guiana.
-This presented a challenge, as I aim to map launch locations geographically while attributing each launch to the correct country.
+This presented a challenge, as I aimed to map launch locations geographically while attributing each launch to the correct country.

 To achieve this, I can use the space_agencies table, which associates each launching agency with its operating country.
 This will allow me to geographically map the launches accurately, while still crediting the missions to France as the overseeing nation.
 Although this approach will attribute some launches to “Joint” operations, it’s an acceptable compromise for summary statistics in the analysis.